 Victoria's Secret Angel Jasmine Tookes is proof of that.
 She's a wellness devotee who's vocal about encouraging healthy lifestyle habits.
 In fact, she has an entire Instagram account dedicated to sharing her fastidious workout regiment and clean eating habits (she runs the page, @joja, alongside fellow VS Angel Josephine Skriver).
 She's also a beauty enthusiast who cultivates natural products for a minimalist routine.
 In other words, she devotes time and money to beauty and wellness rituals, just like the rest of us.

-We met up with Tookes in L.A. as she was promoting the new Victoria's Secret fragrance, called Bombshell Wild Flower.
+We met up with Tookes in L.A. as she was promoting a Victoria's Secret fragrance called Bombshell Wild Flower.
 It's a limited-edition version of the brand's original Bombshell fragrance: bright, floral, and unabashed, with notes of desert wildflower, star lotus, and something called "neon rose."
 The latter is a good description of the scent, as the florals are so bold and so concentrated, they seem almost Technicolor in nature.

 When we ask her what feeling or memory the scent invokes, she laughs.
 "Oh gosh, well it’s called Wild Flower, so all of my wild moments that I have," she jokes.
 "No, it reminds me of when I feel really good, really powerful.
 It makes me feel really bold.
 You spray and it on and you’re like, ‘Okay, I’m going out,’ or ‘I’m gonna kill this meeting.'
 It gives you that feeling that you can do anything.
 It’s a sense of confidence."